 Studies have shown that having the correct intestinal microorganisms not only plays a large role in intestinal health and correct digestion of nutrients, but also stimulates our immune system.
 This has the potential to not only help us fight off disease, but also to decrease inflammation and help prevent and fight cancers.
 There are even studies that suggest that the microorganisms inside us impact our mental health.

 MBRT consists of taking fecal material (yes, poop) from very carefully selected and screened donor dogs and cats, and putting it into the intestines of the patient.
-This is typically done with a small enema, but it can also be done with oral capsules.
+This is typically done with a small enema.

 Is it difficult for my pet?

 It is very easy, comfortable and well tolerated!

 The procedure itself takes about 20 minutes, but the preparation of the sample can take a little longer, so we typically ask you to drop your pet off for part of the day.

 Patients currently on antibiotics.
 Antibiotics can dramatically change the microorganisms in the intestine, so we want to wait until antibiotic treatment is done to do MBRT.

 Why can’t I just give my pet probiotics or pre-biotics?